clarencechen/yolacc/README.md

  - Finally, in `yolact_base_config` in the same file, change the value for `'dataset'` to `'my_custom_dataset'` or whatever you named the config object above.
 Then you can use any of the training commands in the previous section.

 #### Creating a Custom Dataset from Scratch
-See [this nice post by @Amit12690](https://github.com/dbolya/yolact/issues/70#issuecomment-504283008) for tips on how to annotate a custom dataset and prepare it for use with YOLACT.
+See [this nice post by @Amit12690](https://github.com/dbolya/yolact/issues/70#issuecomment-504283008) for tips on how to annotate a custom dataset and prepare it for use with YOLACC.

 # Citation
-If you use YOLACT or this code base in your work, please cite
 ```
 @inproceedings{yolact-iccv2019,
   author    = {Daniel Bolya and Chong Zhou and Fanyi Xiao and Yong Jae Lee},